-Supplemental Instruction (SI) is a series of weekly peer-facilitated review sessions designed for students to review course material outside of the classroom.
-The SI program targets historically difficult courses, such as Anatomy and Physiology, Calculus, American Sign Language (to name only a few).
+Supplemental Instruction (SI) is a series of weekly review sessions featuring peer content experts leading students through difficult course content outside of the classroom.
+The SI program targets only historically difficult courses, such as Anatomy and Physiology, Calculus, and American Sign Language.

-At each SI session, you will be guided through your course material by an SI leader who has previously taken the course.
-SI leaders are selected by our DSC professors based on their content understanding and leadership skills.
-They make sure sessions are both engaging and interactive.
+At each SI session, students will be guided through course material by an individual who has both taken the course and been selected by the professor.
+SI leaders work closely with professors to make sure sessions are informative, engaging, and interactive.

 Higher grades!
 Students who attend SI sessions on a regular basis almost always finish their courses with a higher grade than those who do not attend SI.
-It's a chance for you to get together with your classmates to compare notes, discuss important concepts, develop study strategies, and test yourself before your professor does.
+SI is a chance for students to get together with classmates to compare notes, discuss important concepts, develop study strategies, and test themselves all with a qualified content expert.

 Anatomy & Physiology I (BSC1085)

 American Sign Language III (ASL2160)